msabrishami/isc-website-mjhp/README.md

 * You can first test the html on your computer, but that is NOT enough, it needs to be pushed and viewed to make sure all iconos are correct.

-## Important notes and current shortcomings:
+## Important notes and current shortcomings

 * NO dots in H1 (and probably H2) strings.
 * Links from Google Doc and Markdwon are not correctly translated.